Action-planning will help you to keep track of the steps you need to take, when to take them, and the resources you need.

 - Could you set up a reciprocal arrangement with a colleague or find someone outside of work who could support you?

-and if you want more see our new e-learning modules to make idea generation a breeze!
+And if you want more, see our new e-learning modules to make idea generation and problem-solving a breeze!

 You may also be interested in: